trifleneurotic/stellartriumph/README.md

-# rugrider
+# Stellar Triumph
-Remake of another old school Commodore 64 video game.
+A reboot of an old-school Commodore 64 space combat game.